 9. Intervene with bullying.

-Bullying—or even teasing—that negatively impacts your teen is different than the growing pains of fitting in.
+Bullying—an ongoing pattern of mistreatment of harassment that negatively impacts your teen—is different than the growing pains of fitting in.
 You should take bullying seriously and address it.

 10. Identify dangerous situations that require parental intervention.